 Be careful not to confuse conventional with conforming, as the two terms are very different.
-However, neither are considered government loans, despite the fact that Fannie and Freddie are now in government control.
+However, neither are considered government loans, despite the fact that Fannie and Freddie are now basically in government control.

-One major factor that determines whether a mortgage is conforming or not is the loan amount – loans over the conforming loan limit are considered jumbo mortgages and will come with a higher mortgage rate as a result.
+One major factor that determines whether a mortgage is conforming or not is the loan amount – loans over the conforming loan limit are considered jumbo mortgages and will often come with a higher mortgage rate as a result.
 Still, both types of loans are considered conventional.